bonifield/helpers/python/README.md

 	- Use hashlib to generate multiple types hashes
 - python-itertools-zip.py
 	- use itertools.zip to get members of multiple lists simultaneously and create new tuples
-- python-json-enrich.py
-	- insert new key/value pairs to a JSON file (creates a new file)
 - python-json-printer.py
 	- Ingest then dump a JSON file for review
 - python-lambdas-filter-map.py